SWxTREC/h3lioviz-server/README.md

-# H3LIO Viz
+# H3lioViz

-This repository hosts the code to run a Paraview server for the 3D heliospheric output, from codes such as Enlil and EUHFORIA.
+This repository hosts the code to run a Paraview server for the 3D heliospheric output, from codes such as Enlil and Euhforia.

 ## Local Development and Testing